simple-login/website/content/security.md

 CAA provides a way for domain holders to reduce that risk.
 Without CAA, someone could potentially obtain an unauthorized SSL certificate for SimpleLogin domains that could allow man-in-the-middle hacks.

-All SimpleLogin certificates are issued by [Letsencrypt](https://letsencrypt.org). which is one of the most trusted CA's in the world.
+All SimpleLogin certificates are issued by [Letsencrypt](https://letsencrypt.org).
+Which is a certificate authority SipleLogin trusts.

 #### Hardenize